 Conduct risk is the risk that the actions of the Group have a negative impact on customers, competition in the marketplace or market integrity and reputation.
 This risk can crystallise for many reasons, including compliance failures, conflicts of interest, poor culture and individual behaviour.
-It may negatively impact the Group's reputation leading to loss of business, or lead to regulatory sanctions.
+It may negatively impact the Group's reputation leading to loss of business and/or regulatory sanctions.

-Effective identification and management of Conduct Risk is a key aspect of the Group's future success.
-The Group has implemented a Conduct Risk Management Framework which identifies and manages conduct risk within a robust framework, including:
+Effective identification and management of Conduct Risk is key to the Group's future success.
+The Group has implemented a Conduct Risk management framework which identifies and manages conduct risk including through:

-- · Compliance policies and front office desk procedures - A conduct risk operational framework supporting the continuous process of conduct risk identification and assessment - Measures of risk appetite for the amount and type of Conduct risk that the Board are willing to accept in achieving the Group's strategic objectives and business plan - A formal compliance monitoring programme to review the effectiveness of key controls to mitigate potential conduct risk exposure - Production and analysis of Conduct risk management information - Company-wide Conduct risk training and awareness programme.
+- · Compliance policies and front office desk procedures - A risk assessment framework covering conduct risk identification and mitigation, informing the compliance programme - Measures of Board risk appetite for Conduct risk in the context of the Group's strategic objectives and business plan - A formal compliance monitoring programme to review the effectiveness of key controls to mitigate potential conduct risk exposure - Production and analysis of Conduct risk management information - Group-wide Conduct risk training and awareness programme.